 Nota bene: For the computation of the periodic coefficients, see the note at the bottom of the « Introduction tab » page.
 A software kit in Fortran90 for reading and interpolating the mean model can be found here.

-On April 9, 2019, the strategy for extrapolating the coefficients of degree > 2 before 2002 was changed from a “mean-slope assumption” to a “zero-slope assumption” because some tests on TOPEX altimeter cross-overs showed that the “zero-slope assumption” was leading to smaller Xover residuals.
+On April 9, 2019, the strategy for extrapolating in the past (before the GRACE era, i.e. before 2002) the coefficients of degree > 2 was changed from a “mean-slope assumption” to a “zero-slope assumption” because some tests on TOPEX altimeter cross-overs showed that the “zero-slope assumption” was leading to smaller Xover residuals.
 For degrees 1 and 2, the extrapolation is unchanged because the presence of SLR data allows an accurate determination of the their time evolution from 1993.

 If you retrieved EIGEN-GRGS.RL04.MEAN-MODEL before April 9, 2019, we recommend that you reload the modified model (available by clicking on the download links above).